Reduce all objects to lines in 2-D binary image or 3-D binary volume

-Skeletonized image or volume, returned as a 2-D or 3-D logical array of the same size as the input image or volume.
+Skeletonized image or volume, returned as a 2-D logical matrix or 3-D logical array of the same size as the input image or volume.

-skeletonize 2-D images, you might get different results using
+bwmorphcan skeletonize 2-D images, you can get different results using

-bwskel assumes that foreground objects in the binary image
+bwskelassumes that foreground objects in the binary image are white (logical

 Ta-Chih Lee, Rangasami L. Kashyap and Chong-Nam Chu.
 Building skeleton models via 3-D medial surface/axis thinning algorithms.
 Computer Vision, Graphics, and Image Processing, 56(6):462-478, 1994.